 – who propagate enlightenment but in their workshops present a behaviour that very subtly undermines the students‘ self-empowerment and self-realisation.
 Expressions of sabotage can be: creating time pressure; manipulating with fear; sharp comments and bouts of anger; erratic behaviour that oscillates between rewarding and punishing the follower; sexual advances on the astral plane, promises etc.

-- who promote the awakening of divine feminine aspects in humans.
-A teacher or guru might promote the inner goddess and related seminars, but more or less subtle contradictory behaviour can be observed which reflects nothing less than hatred towards women.
+– who especially emphasise the divine feminine.
+The teacher or guru might promote the “inner goddess awakening” with related seminars, tantra workshops etc, but more or less subtle contradictory behaviour can be witnessed which reflects nothing less than hatred towards women.
 Expressions of sabotage can be: cynical or harsh remarks; oversensitivity; defensiveness; group pressure and unusual partner exercises; distorted perception of their students (and themselves) resulting in condescending views and lack of empathy.

 4.)
 On the astral realm: negative guides can also appear as spiritual masters during meditation and start ‘guiding’ their hosts.
 Bad news: the host won‘t progress but will get stuck in life.
 The student might feel important / special but will experience a deterioration of his/her health, relationships and finances.
 I had a client who, while meditating regularly, started seeing a buddhist monk/ lama who flattered her and gave instructions etc. At the same time she began to make decisions which resulted in loosing money, she isolated herself more and more and increasingly felt depressed and stuck in life.
 This went on for a some years.
 In a clearing session, her lama turned out to be an entity masquerading in buddhist attire.